derammo/derammo_godot_tools/rebuild/README.md

 - `clean_console_build.cmd` shows the procedure for making a console build without Mono (C#)
 - `clean_mono_build.cmd` does the compilation procedure to support `modules\mono` (C#)

-## Only Visual Studio 2019 supported
+## Only Visual Studio 2019 and Visual Studio 2022 are supported

-Templates for 2022 have not yet been added.
+Non-C# builds of Godot will work with either.

+C# (Mono) builds of Godot require Visual Studio 2022 because of .NET 6.0 usage.

 ## Some files are not yet added to projects